laxa1986/gulp-angular-embed-templates/README.md

-# angular-inject-templates
+# gulp-angular-embed-templates
 gulp plugin to include the contents of angular templates inside directive's code

 Plugin searches for `templateUrl: {template url}` and replace it with `template: {minified template content}`.
 To archive this template first minified with [minimize](https://www.npmjs.com/package/minimize)

 Nearest neighbours are:

-*   gulp-angular-templates - good for single page applications, combine all templates in one module. *angular-inject-templates* is better for **multi page applications**, where different pages use different set of angular directives so combining all templates in one is not an option.
+*   gulp-angular-templates - good for single page applications, combine all templates in one module. *gulp-angular-embed-templates* is better for **multi page applications**, where different pages use different set of angular directives so combining all templates in one is not an option.
 For single page applications they are similar but *angular-inject-templates* doesn't forces you to change your code for using some additional module: just replace template reference with the template code.
-*   gulp-include-file - can be used for the same purpose (file include) with *minimize* plugin as transform functions. *angular-inject-templates* do all of this out of the box.
+*   gulp-include-file - can be used for the same purpose (file include) with *minimize* plugin as transform functions. *gulp-angular-embed-templates* do all of this out of the box.

 ## Install

-    npm install --save-dev angular-inject-templates
+    npm install --save-dev gulp-angular-embed-templates

 ## Usage